Lanre-Akinbo/cyclistic/CONTRIBUTING.md

 2. **Enhancements and New Features**: If you have ideas for improvements or new features, feel free to open a GitHub issue to discuss your ideas.
 Your suggestions are welcome and I would love to collaborate with you to implement them.

-3. **Documentation Improvements**: If you notice any gaps or errors in the project documentation (README, code comments, etc.), please open a pull request with your proposed changes.
+3. **Documentation Improvements**: If you notice any gaps or errors in the project documentation (README, code comments etc.), please open a pull request with your proposed changes.

 4. **Code Contributions**: If you want to contribute code changes or enhancements, please follow the guidelines below for submitting pull requests.